Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-When creating a resume that has no experience, it’s important to emphasise transferable skills.
-These are the abilities were acquired through various activities such as volunteering, internships or other extracurricular activities that are applicable to the job you want to do in your field.
-As an example, if were a part of an organisation for students perhaps you have knowledge of leadership, teamwork or event management.
-You should highlight your abilities as well as the accomplishments that you have made in these areas.
+In writing your resume with no experience, it’s important to focus on transferable abilities.
+These are the skills were acquired through various activities such as internships, volunteer work or other activities that are applicable to the job you want to do in your area of expertise.
+As an example, if were part of an organisation for students, you may have prior experience in teamwork, leadership or event management.
+Make sure you highlight your abilities as well as the accomplishments you’ve achieved within these fields.

 Qualifications Summary: